Ijeoma-ukwe/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that writes into the file ls_cwd_content the result of the command ls -la script that duplicates the last line of the file iacta script that duplicates the last line of the file iacta
+ script that writes into the file ls_cwd_content the result of the command ls -la script that duplicates the last line of the file iacta script that duplicates the last line of the file iacta find . -type f -name "*.js" -delete
+No more javascript